Praddyumn16/File-Explorer/README.md

 # Linux Based File Explorer

-This is a fully functional File Explorer Application that runs on Linux machines with a restricted feature set.
+This is a fully functional File Explorer Application that runs on Linux machines with a restricted feature set. </br>
+Download the source code and run the following commands to start the application:
+1. g++ main.cpp (Assuming you have the g++ compiler pre-installed)
+2. ./a.out

 ##